AAghaei/gfbio-ontology/README.md

 * Links to existing ontologies will be maintained.
-New concepts (with own uri) will only be created if there is no other ontology already specifying it or if there is another good reason for dublication.
+New concepts (with own uri) will only be created if there is no other ontology already specifying it or if there is another good reason for duplication.

 ### Purpose of the ontology